Chart Color Schemes

 Spreyton has a typical household mix, with a higher-than-average median household size

-Family households comprise 74.3% of all households, including 28.6% couples with children, 33.7% couples without children, and 11.6% single parent families.
-Non-family households make up the remaining 25.7%, with lone person households at 23.6% and group households comprising 2.1% of the total.
-The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.
+Family households constitute 74.3% of all households, including 28.6% couples with children, 33.7% couples without children, and 11.6% single parent families.
+Non-family households account for the remaining 25.7%, with lone person households at 23.6% and group households comprising 2.1% of the total.
+The median household size is 2.4 people, which is larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households